-The level of fee which full-time students who start courses of higher education in 2012/13 will be expected to pay will be dependent on where and what they choose to study.
-Students who normally live in Wales and study at a publicly funded UK university or college, will be able to apply for a non means-tested fee loan of up to £3,465, to cover all or the first part of their tuition fee.
-These students will also be eligible to apply for a non means-tested fee grant to cover the difference between the maximum £3,465 fee loan and the actual fee charged by the University or College (up to a maximum of £9,000).
+The level of fee which full-time students who are 2012/13 cohort students on courses of higher education in 2013/14 will be expected to pay will be dependent on where and what they choose to study.
+Students who normally live in Wales and study at a publicly funded UK university or college, will be able to apply for a non means-tested fee loan of up to £3,575, to cover all or the first part of their tuition fee.
+These students will also be eligible to apply for a non means-tested fee grant of up to £5,425 to cover the difference between the maximum £3,575 fee loan and the actual fee charged by the University or College (up to a maximum of £9,000).
 The non-means tested fee grant does not have to be repaid.

-Full-time students who will be new entrants to higher education in 2012/13 studying specifically designated courses at private institutions within the UK will have access to a non means-tested fee loan of up to £6,000 to cover all or part of the costs of their tuition fee.
+Full-time students who will be 2012/13 cohort students in higher education in 2013/14 studying specifically designated courses at private institutions within the UK will have access to a non means-tested fee loan of up to £6,000 to cover all or part of the costs of their tuition fee.